 What is SAS?

-SAS (Statistical Analysis System) is a software system for data inspection and report writing.
-Statistical Analysis System is a batch of programs that work together to reclaim them and to reserve data values, reform data, evaluate complex and single exponential analyses and generate reports.
+SAS (Statistical Analysis System) is a software system used for data inspection and report writing.
+Statistical Analysis System is a group of programs that works collectively in order to improve and to hold data values, reform data, evaluate complex and single exponential analyses and generate reports.

 Equipped with a rich set of datasets, variables, operators, loops, functions, input methods, etc., SAS allows the users to save the files in following formats making the system easy, flexible and user-friendly:

 |*.sas||SAS code file to be coded by the SAS editor|